 Yes, your prospecting goals.
 Because you have them, right?
 You know exactly how many prospecting calls you should be making each month, how many of those need to turn into qualified leads, and so on?

 Or perhaps it’s not quite that structured.
-Setting prospecting goals takes time: you need to know what your style is and practise what works best with different prospects.
+Setting prospecting goals takes time: you need to know what your style is and practise what works best with different prospects - we aren't all born sales people.
 You need to find out what works for you, and it doesn’t happen overnight.
 You can’t go setting goals before you know what is realistic for you, your sales team and your business.
 And you can’t set goals without first tracking prospecting.

 Most people don’t track their prospecting efforts, just hoping for the best instead, and focusing on leads and customers who are further into the buyer’s journey.
 Even if you know the approaches that work best for you, because you might not have been collecting previous data to work off, you have no way of judging if you’re performing as expected, better, or worse.